 Commencement refers to the ceremonies students attend to celebrate graduation.
 There is a general commencement ceremony for all students held at the end of every semester.
 In addition, many departments and organizations hold their own ceremonies.
 The Psychology department graduation ceremony is held in May the week after the general commencement ceremony.
 Stay tuned for updated information on our website for more information.
 We encourage you to participate in as many ceremonies as you would like.

-The next Psychology department graduation ceremony will be held in May 2023.
+The next Psychology department graduation ceremony will be held on Wednesday, May 17, 2023 in Zellerbach Hall at 7PM.
 More details coming in the Spring semester.

 Plan ahead to stay connected to Cal